sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 In real life, some actions are more difficult than others.
 The GM has some tools to reflect this in the game.

 There are strict rules.
-Be realisitic *and* work within the boundaries.
+Be realistic *and* work within the boundaries.

 Let's say the party of adventurers is in a dark cave at nighttime and no torches are lit.